 The hatching eggs that we ship are the exact same eggs that we use here in the hatchery.
 We pack and ship orders for hatching eggs on Tuesdays.
 The eggs are shipped by USPS Priority Mail and arrive between Wednesday and Friday directly to your address.
+Egg orders can sometimes take up to 2 weeks for delivery but are still viable for incubation.
 Because of their delicate nature, hatching eggs that are shipped may experience a slight decrease in the success of hatching.
 Eggs do tend to get bumped around somewhat during the shipping process, so we want to show you how carefully we pack the eggs destined for shipping.

 During extremely cold weather, please use your best judgment on deciding to order hatching eggs during the winter.
 We are unable to put a heat pack in the shipping box because it may begin the eggs’ incubation time.